 Does getting approved for Veterans VA benefits help receive SSDI?

 Unfortunately, the answer is no. The VA and Social Security have completely separate processes and requirements for approving claims.
 However, Social Security will consider any evidence the VA used when looking at your claim.
 Similarly, the VA is required to consider Social Security records.
-Call us now if you are Veteran and Want to Receive both VA and SSDI.
+Call us now if you are a Veteran and Want to Receive both VA and SSDI

 Disability Help Group, Call Now for a Free Case Review, 800-700-0652